Sri-Labs2023/Git-branching-strategy/s branching strategies.md

+# What is Git branching?
+Git branching is the process of creating new branches or diverging from the current branch of a Git repository.
+Branching allows multiple developers to work on different features of a project simultaneously without interfering with each other.
+Git branching is a powerful feature for version control and collaboration.

 # DEVOPS BRANCHING STRATEGIES

 In any DevOps environment, version control is one of the primary components of the DevOps pipeline.